-NOTE: To expedite the review of your application, we recommend using the Calculation of Eligible Labour and Other Expenditures spreadsheet available on the OFTTC webpage.
+NOTE: To expedite the review of your application, we recommend using the Calculation of Eligible Labour and Other Expenditures spreadsheet.

 - Please submit projected amounts based on the locked production budget if production is not complete.

 - Please submit final amounts based on the final production cost report (on which the audited statement is based, if applicable), if the production is complete.

 - Schedule of non-Ontario costs

 - If production is not complete: Please submit projected amounts based on the locked production budget.

 - If production is complete: Please submit final amounts based on the final cost report (on which the audited statement is based, if applicable).